-10. Stay on the stage.
+11. Stay on the stage.
 Please don’t leave the stage area and walk through the audience.
 It works in a comedy club but not at a storytelling show.

-11. Don’t plug your own show, website, blog while you’re onstage.
+12. Don’t plug your own show, website, blog while you’re onstage.
 If people like your story they’ll talk to you afterward and that’s when you can give them that information.

-12. Get there early to put your name in the Mr. Coffee Carafe.
+13. Get there early to put your name in the Mr. Coffee Carafe.
 Use a white slip if you’ve told at FGS before or a yellow slip if you’re a first-timer.

 14. Just because something isn’t listed in the rules doesn’t mean it’s ok for you to do.
 I have the final say in how the show is run and what I allow on stage.
 I hate to write this last rule but every now and then someone wants to argue over how I run the show so I finally had to write this stuff down in black and white.
 If you’re unhappy with any of these rules I will encourage you to attend one of the other wonderful storytelling shows in the area.
 Thanks for your cooperation.